Jacky161/magpieCTF-2025-Writeups/Forensics/deed-of-desperation/README.md

 **Flag:** magpieCTF{WH4T_D1D_T3RRY_S1GN}

 The form.pdf reveals that Terry Blue seems to have been selling his home.
 Maybe his finances aren't looking so great.

+## Pitfalls:
+We stumbled into quite a bit of trouble just after finding the comment in base64.
+It turns out that this comment didn't have anything to do with the solution (?).
+For quite a while, our team was running around in circles trying to figure out what this comment had to do with the problem.
+It didn't help that we did try to use ```steghide``` rather early on, except instead of providing a blank password, every time I used it, I provided it with either the base64 string as the password or the decoded one...
+It took quite a while to figure out that actually, if we just didn't give it a password, it would work.
+Sometimes things are less complicated than we like to think!